 Pick up one dough disk, and carefully lower it into the pan.
 Let it cook for 60 seconds (it'll puff up on top and become light brown on the bottom), then flip it over and cook until light brown on the other side, about 60 seconds.
 You don't want to cook these too dark; they'll become overly crisp.

 Remove from the oil and set on a paper towel-lined baking sheet.
 Place in a 200°F oven to keep warm while you make the remaining fried doughs.

 Serve warm, with maple syrup or cider syrup; confectioners' sugar, or cinnamon sugar; or the topping of your choice — some folks enjoy a savory version, with marinara sauce and cheese.

-This post may contain affiliate links.
+This post may contain affiliate links, which means I receive a small commission from sales made through those links.
+Thank you for supporting this blog at no additional cost to you.
 Please see my full disclosure policy for details.